Papillary Thyroid Cancer Diagnosis and Treatment Planning

 Julie Ann Sosa MD updated by CH Weaver M.D.
 10/2020

-The incidence of thyroid cancer has tripled over the past three decades, with the vast majority of the increase accounted for by small, slow-growing papillary thyroid carcinomas.1 In the United States, thyroid cancer is increasing in incidence faster than any other cancer, with an estimated 64,300 patients diagnosed in 2016, according to the National Cancer Institute.2 By 2019 thyroid cancer—which tends to affect young and middle-aged people—is expected to become the third most common cancer among women.
+The incidence of thyroid cancer has tripled over the past three decades, with the vast majority of the increase accounted for by small, slow-growing papillary thyroid carcinomas.
+(1) In the United States, thyroid cancer is increasing in incidence faster than any other cancer, with an estimated 65,000 individuals diagnosed in 2016, according to the National Cancer Institute.(2) By 2020 thyroid cancer—which tends to affect young and middle-aged people—is expected to become the third most common cancer among women.